Below is a list of frequently asked questions about our products but if you have any further questions, please do not hesitate to contact us.

 What postage options are available?

 Orders are sent via Royal Mail with the exception of orders that weigh over 2kg which will be sent via a courier.
-You can read more about the postage options here.
+All items ordered through the website receive free UK delivery.

 Do you offer wholesale orders?

-Yes I offer wholesale orders on a selection of the candles and melts.
+We offer our products for wholesale and we are stocked in a number of independant retail outlets.
 These are not available to order online so please contact me for further information.
 I offer a range of prices based on order quantities with low minimum numbers.
-Products are available with Denbies Candles branding ready for you to sell or can be made for you to use your own branding.
-With either option, CLP labels will be provided by Denbies Candles.